Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 ![Table showing letters in an exmaple of Vatsyayana Cipher](../docs/assets/img/vatsyayana.png)

-In the example given, the letter 'A' would be substituted with 'L' and vice versa, 'B' with the letter 'P', etc.
+From the example above, the letter 'A' would be substituted with 'L' and vice versa, 'B' with the letter 'P', etc.

 <a name="homophonic"></a>
 ### Homophonic Ciphers
 Multiple ciphertext characters can be used to represent a single plaintext character.
 This introduces ambiguity and makes frequency analysis more challenging.

 The example in the website below uses numbers to replace letters and for each % the frequency a letter would typically appear, one number is assigned to them.
-For example, if A has an 8% chance in appearing in English texts, it would be assigned 8 numbers.
+For example, if A has an 8% chance of appearing in English texts, it would be assigned 8 numbers.

 https://www.simonsingh.net/The_Black_Chamber/homophonic_cipher.html